vyosiura/terraform-mongodbatlas-aws-private-link/README.md

 # terraform-mongodbatlas-aws-private-link
-Terraform module to create a private link communicatio between an AWS VPC and a Atlas MongoDB Project
+Terraform module to create a private link communication between an AWS VPC and a Atlas MongoDB Project